tmmgarcia/url-shortner/README.md

 9) Hit enter
 10) Boom!
 You were redirected

+### Hightlights

+1) Cache System Sidekiq + Redis
+2) Fully Dockerized
+3) Small services with single responsability - SOLID
+4) Clean Layout
+5) Test coverage

+### Desired Improvements

+1) Add a captcha verification to avoid robot attacks
+2) Add a configuration to release to production
+3) Add user login
+4) Allow users to see a list of generated links
+5) Add support to i18n

+### Bugs

+1) The URL form breaks when an user inserts an invalid url

 ### References

 I have used the following resources to base this project's development